 This can be done using Excel’s DATE function, and can be done most easily by making use of some ‘secret’ knowledge of how the function works.

-If you’re unfamiliar with Excel formulas and functions you could benefit greatly from our free Basic Skills E-book.
+- If you’re unfamiliar with Excel formulas and functions you could benefit greatly from our free Basic Skills e-book (see sidebar).

-You can also find a much more in-depth look at the DATE function in our Expert Skills Books and E-books.
+- You can also find a much more in-depth look at the DATE function in our Expert Skills Book/e-book.

 The DATE function and day zero